Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: THE dark matter candidates and their gravitational wave signals

-The SGWB spectra is given by three different contributions: bubble collisions, sound waves and the turbulence.
-The details of the SGWB spectra are shown in Appendix.~\ref{GWspe}.
-We can see that the peak frequency is proportional to $\beta/H_p \times T_{\mathrm{RH}}$ and is inverse proportional to bubble wall velocity $v_w$.
-To avoid the BBN constraints the reheating temperature should be larger than $4~\mathrm{MeV}$.
-So in order to fit the spectra of SGWB, one can only decrease the $\beta/H_p$ and increase $v_w$.
-These can be naturally realized in super-cooling phase transition.

-We choose four benchmark points as shown in TABLE.~\ref{ptable}.
-Due to the asymptotic behavior of friction at high bubble wall velocity, $P \sim \gamma_w^2$ in Eq.~\eqref{friction}, we found the bubble wall hardly run away.
-Then the main contribution to SGWB comes from the sound wave.
-In Fig.~\ref{A}, we show that the SGWB spectra for these benchmark parameters can fit the PTA observation well.
-The gray shaded region represents the boundary of the PTA observation.
-The pink, purple, gray and blue dashed lines show the sound wave power spectra for these benchmark parameters.
-The light pink, light purple, light gray and light blue solid lines show the total power spectra.
-As we can see, the super-cooling phase transition can be detected by SGWB experiments without the bound of BBN.
+\tc{We choose four benchmark points for super-cool DM which fulfills DM relic density $\Omega_{\mathrm{DM}}h^2=0.12$ as shown in TABLE.~\ref{ptable}.
+We also show corresponding phase-transition parameters.} The judgment of run-away condition refers to \cite{Levi:2022bzt,Azatov:2019png}.
+We find the bubble wall hardly run away at these points.
+The main contribution to SGWB comes from the sound wave.
+In Fig.~\ref{A}, we show that the gravitational wave spectra for these benchmark parameters can fit the PTA observation well.
+The grey violins shaded region represents the distribution of the NANOGrav signals~\cite{NANOGrav:2023hvm}.
+The pink, purple, grey and blue dashed lines show the total gravitational wave power spectra for these benchmark parameters.
+As we can see, the super-cooling phase transition can be detected by PTA experiments without violating the BBN bound.
 The super-cooling phase transition is a natural solution to avoid the BBN constraints.
-Especially, we found for super-cool DM mechanism, the DM relic density and the SGWB spectra can be fitted simultaneously in the region of $0.6 \lesssim y_A \lesssim 0.7$ and $4~\mathrm{MeV} \lesssim M \lesssim 50~\mathrm{MeV}$.